getkirby/getkirby.com/site/plugins/meta/README.md

 **Twittercreator:** The twitter account, who created the current page.

+**Priority:** The priority for telling search engines about the importance of pages of your site.
+Must be a float value between 0.0 and 1.0.
+This value will not fall back to `site.txt`, but rather use 0.5 as default, if not explicit priority was found in the page’s content or returned by its model.

+**Changefreq:** Optional parameter, telling search engines how often a page changes.
+Possible values can be found in the (sitemaps protocol specification)[https://www.sitemaps.org/protocol.html].

 ## Using page models to automatically generate meta data

 You might not want to enter all meta data manually, so page models are your friend.
 This holds